Track LA's progress

 Monitoring occurs in two stages: mobile monitoring surveys and stationary monitoring.

 - Stage 1: Mobile monitoring surveys: These capture a snapshot in time of toxic metals and volatile organic compounds (VOCs).
 This will help identify locations for stationary air quality monitoring sites.
-There will be 4 mobile monitoring surveys: 2 in the Eaton Fire area and 2 in the Palisades Fire area.
+There were 4 mobile monitoring surveys: 2 in the Eaton Fire area and 2 in the Palisades Fire area.

 - Stage 2: Stationary air quality monitors: They measure pollutants in the air.
 This includes particulates (PM2.5 and PM10), lead, arsenic, other toxic metals, and asbestos.